AbhiXverse/Solidity-journey/Day 10/Solidity Notes.md

 3. Calldata:
     - similar to memory. but read-only
-    - used for external function arguments
+    - used for external function arguments to optimize gas usage
+    - e.g:
+function examplefun (string calldata  _data) external { }